AltayYuzeir/Shiny_Yahtzee_Score_keeper/README.md

 Option 2: Hosted online, e.g. shinyapps.io (Recommended)
 1. Download all files and create an account in shinyapps.io and follow their instructions furter.
 2. YuHtzee is great to be hosted online, as it has integrated persistent data storage solution for you to note down results.
 Also, due to the relatively large number of UI elements, hosting on a server should decrease the chance of crashes due to limited computational resources.
 3. We are employing a special persistent data storage solution inside Shiny, so even if your app closes itself, upon re-loading your score results will not be lost.
-Handy buttons to delete Player scores, either one by one, or All Player scores are included.
+Useful buttons to delete Player scores, either one by one, or All Player scores at once, are included.

 Before you do the setup yourself, you can have a look at the full YuHtzee app here: https://altayyuzeir.shinyapps.io/yuhtzee/